21 Dry Skin Home Remedies to Add to Your Beauty Routine ASAP

 Natural dry skin remedy: Milk

 The next time you want to take a relaxing bath, add some milk to the tub; it will help relieve dry, itchy skin.
 “Milk contains lactic acid, which helps to exfoliate dead skin cells.
 It’s also an anti-inflammatory, so it helps the skin retain moisture,” Dr. Dane says.
 He recommends using whole fat cow’s milk or goat’s milk.
 To take a milk bath, simply use lukewarm water and add one to three gallons of milk.
 Soak in it for 15 minutes and be sure to rinse off afterward.
 If you don’t want to soak your whole body in milk, Dr. Dane says you can put a washcloth in milk and then place it on the affected area for 10 minutes before rinsing it off.
+Find out if switching to goat milk soap can also help keep your skin healthy.

 Natural dry skin remedy: Moisturize immediately after showering